 More Ransomware and Data Breach Reports?

 The problem doesn’t end with ransomware, either, as the number of data breaches continues to increase.
 Last week, more than 1,000 Wendy’s restaurants had credit card records compromised.
 The FBI recently revealed that problems with such a breach don’t stop with financial information being used to make illegal purchases or commit identity theft either.

 Apparently, hackers then exploit these data breaches by threatening to expose the victim’s personal information to their employer, friends, and family using social media unless the targeted person agrees to pay another ransom ranging from two to five Bitcoins or $1,300-$3,250.
 These lists of so-called “fraud suckers” are then sold on the black market, allowing future extortion attempts to be made.
 The FBI printed one such example as a warning for computer users:

 “Unfortunately, your data was leaked in a recent corporate hack and I now have your information.
 I have also used your user profile to find your social media accounts.
 Using this I can now message all of your friends and family members.
 If you would like to prevent me from sharing this information with your friends and family members (and perhaps even your employers too), then you need to send the specified Bitcoin payment to the following address.
 We have access to your Facebook page as well.
 If you would like to prevent me from sharing this dirt with all of your friends, family members, and spouse, then you need to send exactly 5 Bitcoins to the following address.”

 What can you do to stay safe?

-- Do not store sensitive or embarrassing information of yourself online or on your mobile devices to avoid blackmail attempts
+- Do not store sensitive or embarrassing information about yourself online or on your mobile devices to avoid blackmail attempts.

 - Make sure security settings for social media accounts are turned on and set at the highest level of protection.